exercism/c/README.md

 ## Contributing

 Contributions are very welcome!
 Please see the [contributing guide](https://github.com/exercism/c/blob/master/docs/CONTRIBUTING.md) to get started.

-## Coding Style

-Please see the [style guide](https://github.com/exercism/c/blob/master/docs/C_STYLE_GUIDE.md) for information on style and the [contributing guide](https://github.com/exercism/c/blob/master/docs/CONTRIBUTING.md#coding-style) for information on installing and using `indent` when making changes to exercises.
+The guide contains general contribution tips, information on the code style, information on the continuous integration used and the anatomy of an exercise on this language track.

 ## License